No, you tell them I'll talk to them when I'm good and ready.

 I had to meet him there.

-And we sat down, we had a drink and had a little conversation.
+And we sat down, we had a drink, and had a little conversation.

-So we sit down to eat, and about halfway through the dinner I noticed that his mother is not eating with us.
+So we sit down to eat, and about halfway through the dinner, I noticed that his mother is not eating with us.

-And his father translates, oh, she had to go to work.
+He said, oh, she had to go to work.

-So okay, I didn't think anything of it.
+He said, okay, I didn't think anything of it.

-I think I I think I know where this is headed.
+I think I know where this is headed.

-As I'm getting to the bathroom, okay, I look at the the door open to crack, and his mother is in there watching TV.
+As I'm getting to the bathroom, okay, I look at the door open to crack, and his mother is in there watching TV.

 In order for them to have me for a guest for dinner, I ate her dinner that night.